sean-maclane/cpsc-449-group-c-project/API Documentation.md

 3. password

 Possible errors- all return 404 status error if not fulfilled
-1. No information provided "Please provide information"
+1. No username provided "Please provide username"
 2. No title provided "Please provide title"
-3. No account info provided "Please provide account info"
+3. No password provided "Please provide password"

 ### Retrieve Post